 Not all tax numbers stay the same over time.
 Many income limits and other tax numbers are adjusted each year, either for inflation, or by another statutory mandate.
 These tax numbers include the tax tables and tax brackets for each year, for example.
+It also includes IRA contribution limits.
 The IRS announces the numbers each fall.

-Therefore, taxpayers under age 50 may contribute up to $5,500 to their IRA during the 2016 tax year and those over age 50 may contribute up to $6,500.
+Therefore, taxpayers under age 50 may contribute up to $6,000 to their IRA during the 2020 tax year and those over age 50 may contribute up to $7,000.
 Remember, however, that IRA contributions may be made through April 15th of the following year.
-In other words, contributions made anytime between January 1, 2017 and April 15, 2018 may be claimed on the 2017 income taxes.
-This is provided, of course that none of the amount contributed between January and April 15th, was deducted on your 2016 taxes.
+In other words, contributions made anytime between January 1, 2020 and April 15, 2021 may be claimed as a 2020 deduction for those who qualify for an deductible IRA contribution.
+This is provided, of course that none of the amount contributed between January and April 15th, was deducted on your 2020 taxes.

 Taxpayers who do not have an eligible retirement plan offered at work, and whose spouse is also not covered by a work retirement plan may take a full deduction for IRA contributions regardless of how much money they earn.

 If a taxpayer is not covered by a retirement plan at work, but their spouse IS COVERED, then the income limit for a fully deductible contribution is $196,000 or less.
 Deductible IRA contributions are phased out in such cases for incomes between $196,000 and $206,000 during 2020.